ElvinC/gyroflow/index.md

   - image_path: /assets/images/sync_picture.jpg
     alt: "placeholder image 2"
     title: "Alright stabilization"
-    excerpt: "Might've been almost state of the art back in 2011, still way behind other (commercial) implementations"
+    excerpt: "Might've been almost state of the art back in 2011, still way behind other (commercial) implementations when it comes to how commercial it is."
     # url: "#test-link"
     # btn_label: "Read More"
     # btn_class: "btn--primary"